18F/guides/content/derisking/federal-field-guide/4-deciding-what-to-buy.md

 - All federal personnel have a responsibility to protect proprietary or confidential information, and not share such information with companies or potential competitors.

-- Federal personnel must avoid appearance of commitment–only someone with a specific type of legal authority can obligate or commit the U.S. government through a contract (warranted Contracting Officer).
+- Federal personnel must avoid appearance of commitment — only someone with a specific type of legal authority can obligate or commit the U.S. government through a contract (warranted Contracting Officer).

 Sample approaches to use: